kamui/retriable/README.md

 end
 ```

-You can also specify a timeout if you want the code block to only make an try for X amount of seconds.
+You can also specify a timeout if you want the code block to only try for X amount of seconds.
 This timeout is per try.

 ```ruby
 Retriable.retriable timeout: 60 do